rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 raster graphics editor built on a nondestructive node-based workflow.

-Since February's Rust Gamedev Meetup [which announced][graphite-video] the Graphite vision and attracted tremendous interest, community advise has shifted the development strategy to focus on a 0.1 MVP release ASAP:
+Since February's Rust Gamedev Meetup [which announced][graphite-video] the Graphite vision has attracted tremendous interest, community advice has shifted the development strategy to focus on a 0.1 MVP release ASAP:

 - The past year's in-development custom GUI has been shelved in lieu of an